 Many people swear we learn everything we need to know in kindergarten.
 There is much truth to that.
 When we were children, our parents taught us helpful life lessons.
 Many lessons were learned as a consequence of bad decisions and were accompanied with a punishment, but their truth is undeniable.

-Everything I do in Congress is through the lens of restoring American competitiveness and I believe education for our kids and grandkids is no exception.
+Everything I do in Congress is through the lens of restoring American competitiveness and I believe education for our kids and grandkids directly relates to America's ability to compete in the world.
 Today’s students are tomorrow’s leaders, entrepreneurs, and innovators.
 In order for them achieve their dreams, they must be given the tools needed to succeed.

 More on Education